fotomerchant/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

-# Release notes summary

-Please include a business friendly summary of the changes and the related issue.

-# Deployment notes

-Please include a technical summary of the changes / updates for a developer

-# Completion Criteria

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-- [ ] Acceptance criteria tested and met (if applicable)
-- [ ] Unit tests added for new or changed functionality
-- [ ] Unit test suite ran for all impacted applications
-- [ ] Manual DEV testing of the new functionality has been conducted
-- [ ] Code style applied to all branches of work
-- [ ] Pull requests raised for all branches of work
-- [ ] Documentation drafts written for new work (if applicable)
-- [ ] API documentation added to Postman (if applicable)
-- [ ] Technical debt has been identified and captured below (if applicable)
-- [ ] Release notes summary info captured below
-- [ ] Deployment notes captured below
-- [ ] Jira ticket has been cleaned up below to remove any "Todo by the Developer" comments
-- [ ] Jira ticket status changed to "IN REVIEW" at completion of above criteria

 # Checklist:

 - [ ] My code follows the style guidelines of this project